mesur-io/post-quantum-signatures/draft-ietf-cose-dilithium.md

 This document does not define any new cryptography, only seralizations of existing cryptographic systems.

-This document registers key types for JOSE and COSE, specifically `LWE`.
+This document registers key types for JOSE and COSE, specifically `MLWE`.

 Key types in this document are specified by the cryptographic algorithm family in use by a particular algorithm as discussed in RFC7517.